Nick19912/NodeTest/frontend/README.md

 * DONE - Serves up the SPA
 * DONE - Decode x-www-form-urlencoded body
-* Server renders the SPA to support non-JS clients
+* DONE - Server renders the SPA to support non-JS clients
 * DONE - Saves user inputed data to the server as they switch between form fields
 * DONE - Saves completed form data on user submission
 * DONE - On page reload, populates the form fields with the values previous saved
 * DONE - Is stateless, to support auto-scaling
 * DONE - CORS error in console
-* TBC - Test Upload images
-* DONE - reate unit tests
+* DONE - Create unit tests
+* DONE - Create use case for server not running or Redis down
+* NOT REQUIRED - Upload images not working

 User data should be saved into a store or database that could in the future be accessed by any number of running servers.